Archana-P-Nair/CollabCode_Canvas/README.md

 Talk face-to-face during coding sessions.
 ### 🧑‍🤝‍🧑 Room-Based Collaboration:
 Create rooms where teams can collaborate in real time.
-### 🔗 Shareable Links: Invite others instantly via room URLs.
+### 🔗 Shareable Links:
+Invite others instantly via room URLs.
+### 🌐 HTML Visualizer:
+Provide your HTML, CSS, and JavaScript code, and the platform will render and visualize it instantly in the browser, allowing you to preview and test your UI in real time.
 ---

 ## 🏗 Architecture